strapi/strapi/docs/3.0.0-beta.x/guides/jwt-validation.md

 # JWT validation

-In this guide we will see how validate a JWT via another service.
+In this guide we will see how to validate a `JWT` (JSON Web Token) with a third party service.

-When you signin with the authentication route `POST /auth/local`, Strapi generate a `JWT` that let your users request your API as an authenticated user.
+When you sign in with the authentication route `POST /auth/local`, Strapi generates a `JWT` which lets your users request your API as an authenticated one.

 ```json
 {